Arrow icon

 • Snakes are not cuddly pets and may not be the best option for children.

 • Snakes can bite you.
 By treating them properly and with care, the risk is minimized.
-Still, we must not forget that they are wild animals with instincts.

-Snake care
+Snake Care

-Although the care of a domestic snake is minimal, obviously, it is also necessary.
 If you are willing to welcome a snake into your home, you should be able to provide the following basic care:

 • Snakes need an annual veterinary check-up, as they are susceptible to various diseases.

-However, for beginner snake owners, it is better to avoid large constricting snakes, venomous snakes, and snakes with more difficult care requirements. the best choices for beginners are:
+One of the most common snakes to use as pets are boa constrictors.
+However, for beginner snake owners, it is better to avoid large constricting snakes, venomous snakes, and snakes with more difficult care requirements.
+The best choices for beginners are:

 • Corn snakes.